-Welcome to the 1000 Islands region of upstate New York and Southeastern Ontario.
+Visit the 1000 Islands Region of Upstate New York and Southeastern Ontario

 Welcome to the 1000 Islands region of upstate New York and Southeastern Ontario.
 This site is intended to be your one stop for information on the 1000 Islands region and its local business.
 The Thousand Islands is a pristine resort community surrounded by Lake Ontario, the Adirondack Mountains and the mighty St. Lawrence River.